NASA-AMMOS/3DTilesRendererJS/README.md

 getBoundingSphere( sphere : Sphere ) : boolean;
 ```

-Sets `sphere` to the bounding sphere that encapsulates the root of the tile set.
+Sets `sphere` to the bounding sphere that encapsulates the root of the tileset.
 Returns `false` if the tile root is not loaded and the bounding sphere cannot be set.

 ### .hasCamera